basdxz/LeafCulling/docs/TECHNICAL.md

 ![Leaf Class Hierarchy](leaf_class_hierarchy.png?raw=true "Class Hierarchy")

-Vanilla leaves all extend `BlockLeaves`, which confusingly extends `BlockLeavesBase`.BlockOldLeaf` is used for Oak, Spruce, Birch and Jungle leaves, while `BlockNewLeaf` is used for Acacia and Big Oakleaves.
+Vanilla leaves all extend `BlockLeaves`, which confusingly extends `BlockLeavesBase`.BlockOldLeaf` is used for Oak, Spruce, Birch and Jungle leaves, while `BlockNewLeaf` is used for Acacia and Big Oak leaves.

 ### Leaf Metadata

 ![Leaf Metadata Structure](leaf_metadata.svg?raw=true "Metadata Structure")

 While Minecraft does have 4 bits for it's metadata, allowing for 16 possible states of each block, each leaf block typecan only represent 4 distinct variations.
-This is because half of the four bits are used to represent the leaf decayprogress, leaving the remaining for variations.
+This is because half of the four bits are used to represent the leaf decay progress, leaving the remaining for variations.

 ### Should Side Be Rendered Signature